Vascular Plants of North Carolina

 PhenologyBlooms and fruits from July - November.

 Taxonomic CommentsWeakley (2024) does not show varieties for this species.
-However, the taxon growing in the lower Coastal Plain, recently described in 2025, necessitates the description of two varieties on this website, the montane one and the Coastal Plain one.
+However, the taxon growing in the lower Coastal Plain, recently described by Sorrie and LeBlond in 2025 (see References), necessitates the description of two varieties on this website, the montane one and the Coastal Plain one.

 Other Common Name(s)Northern Rattlesnake-root